Amazon discounts Apple's new MacBook Air and iPad Pro before release date - 9to5Toys

 Apple’s 13-inch MacBook Air drops to $949.99 from $999 on the 256GB model.
 Notable features here include a 13-inch Retina display, a refreshed Magic Keyboard, and the 10th generation Intel Core i3 processor.

-Meanwhile, you can snag the new iPad Pro in the 11-inch configuration from $749.99.
+Meanwhile, you can snag the new iPad Pro in the 11-inch configuration from $749.99 or opt for the larger 12.9-inch iPad Pro from $949.99.
 Only the Wi-Fi model is discounted at this time.
 Notable features here include an 11-inch display featuring edge-to-edge Liquid Retina display with ProMotion, True Tone, and P3 wide color.
 You’ll also find a 12MP camera, plus FaceID, and four speakers.
 Learn more in our review roundup.

 Amazon is slated to ship Apple’s latest releases by the end of the month.